-This example orients on the example from the Google API.
+This example is taken from the example in the Google API.

 How can I test different error messages from the licensing server?

-How do I disable the caching of the result in the App Center?
+How do I disable the caching of the results in the App Center?

 The App Center stores the result of the last request for at least a day or until the mobile device is able to contact our license server through the internet.
 To disable this caching, you can enable the debug mode in the license checker.
 To do this just call setDebug(true).
 This will disable caching of all requests send to the App Center.
 Donʼt forget to turn off debug mode before publishing your app.

-What happens if the user is not logged in into the App Center?
+What happens if the user is not logged into the App Center?

-If no or invalid credentials are stored in the App Center, the library will show a popup dialog to ask for the userʼs AndroidPIT e-mail address and password.
+If there are no credentials or if they are invalidly stored in the App Center, the library will show a popup dialog to ask for the userʼs AndroidPIT e-mail address and password.

 How can I make sure, that the license requests hits the license server?

 The AndroidPIT license library contains the class AndroidPitSignedLicenseChecker.
 This class provides the possibility to check if the request reached the license server or not.
-To asure that the license server signes the license response using the private key of the developer of the App.
+In addition, the answer will be signed on the server with the ehlp of private developer keys.
 The library validates the received data with the signature using the AndroidPitLicenseingResponseValidator additionaly by comparing the Salt send in the request with the Salt found in the response data.
 Please consider that this mechanism does not provide any caching of the license state.
 Every response has to be calculated at the license server by the given request data.
 If the user has no connection to the license server, the library responses with a ERROR_NOT_CONNECTED.